 Where does all the used cat litter go?

 You can't put it out for the normal refuse collectors.
 Some catteries are lucky to have it collected.
 Some use paper litter so it can be incinerated on site or buried in a quiet area of the farm.
 Our cat litter is currently classed as noxious waste.
-We take it to the dump half a ton at a time and pay a lot for the privilege.
+We take it to the dump half a ton at a time and Viridor doubled the cost to us in 2017.

 Insurance.
 Don't mess this up by trying to save money.
 Building insurance, veterinary insurance, employee liability insurance - Even volunteers and visitors have to be insured.
 Don't skimp!

 Get an accountant if your turnover is over £15,000.
 A good accountant could save you more than you'd pay in tax if you try to do it yourself.